seeu-inspace/easyg/web3/README.md

 </details>

-#### [First Flight #13: Baba Marta](https://codehawks.cyfrin.io/c/2024-04-Baba-Marta) M-01. `MartenitsaEvent::stopEvent` does not clear the list of partecipants not allowing recurring users to join new events
+#### [First Flight #13: Baba Marta](https://codehawks.cyfrin.io/c/2024-04-Baba-Marta) M-01. `MartenitsaEvent::stopEvent` does not clear the list of participants not allowing recurring users to join new events

 **Summary**